 Londs Reuter (born 1988) is a dancer and dance-maker based in Brooklyn, New York.
 Reuter's choreographic work places privacy in public performance, to examine the everyday.
 Her work recomposes, restages, and reimagines lived moments.
 Reuter's performance work addresses questions of authorship, bravery, and family.

 As a dancer, she has worked with Katy Pyle/the Ballez, Marissa Perel, and Will Rawls.
 She has also danced for Ursula Eagly, Sarah Rosner with the A.O.
-Movement Collective, and Jillian Sweeney.
+Movement Collective, Abigail Levine, and Jillian Sweeney.
 Recently, Reuter performed the work of Simone Forti in Judson Dance Theater: The Work Is Never Done at the Museum of Modern Art.

 CV available by request.